 - (a) Purpose.
-The purpose of this policy is to maintain a healthy work environment and to provide procedures for reporting and resolving complaints of harassment, sexual or otherwise. - (b) Statement of Intent.
-It is the policy of the Board of Health of the Canton City Health District (Board) that all employees should be able to work in an environment free from all forms of harassment.
-Harassment, as defined by this policy, is against the law.
+The purpose of this policy is to maintain a work environment free from illegal harassment and to provide procedures for reporting and resolving complaints of harassment. - (b) Statement of Intent.
+It is the policy of the Board of Health of the Canton City Health District (Board) that all employees should be able to work in an environment free from illegal harassment.
 This policy refers not only to supervisor-subordinate actions but also to actions between co-workers.
-Any complaints of harassment will be investigated promptly.

-If an employee believes he or she is being subjected to any of the prohibited forms of harassment or believes he or she is being discriminated against because other employees are receiving favored treatment in exchange for sexual favors, he or she must bring this to the attention of the appropriate Board representative.
-Consequently, in order for the Board to deal with the problem, employees must report such offensive conduct or situations.
-There will be no intimidation, discrimination or retaliation against any employee who makes a report of harassment.

-- (c) Harassment.
-Harassment is a violation of Title VII of the 1964 Civil Rights Act and Title 42 U.S.C.
-1983.
-Pursuant to such: - (1) No employee shall either explicitly or implicitly ridicule, mock, deride or belittle any person as proscribed below. - (2) Employees shall not make offensive or derogatory comments based on color, sex, religion, national origin or disability either directly or indirectly to another person.
-Such harassment is a prohibited form of discrimination under state and federal law and is also considered misconduct subject to disciplinary action by this department. - (3) Conduct which has the purpose or effect of unreasonably interfering with an employee's work performance or creating an intimidating, hostile, or offensive working environment will be considered misconduct and subject to disciplinary action. - (d) Sexual Harassment.
-Harassment on the basis of sex is a violation of Title VII of the Civil Rights Act.
-Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitute sexual harassment when: - (1) Submission to such conduct is made either explicitly or implicitly a term of an individual's employment; - (2) Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - (3) Such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+There will be no intimidation, discrimination, or retaliation against any employee who makes a report of harassment. - (c) Harassment.
+Harassment is a violation of Title VII of the 1964 Civil Rights Act, the Americans with Disabilities Act, and as such: - (1) No employee shall either explicitly or implicitly ridicule, mock, deride, or belittle any person as proscribed below. - (2) Employees shall not make offensive or derogatory comments based on race, color, sex, religion, national origin or disability either directly or indirectly to another person.
+Such harassment could constitute a prohibited form of discrimination under state and federal law and could be considered misconduct subject to disciplinary action by this department. - (3) Conduct based on one of the protected classes as stated in Section 207.33(c)(2) of the Canton City Health Code which has the purpose or effect of unreasonable interfering with an employee's work performance or creating an intimidating, hostile, or offensive working environment and will be considered harassment and subject to disciplinary action. - (d) Sexual Harassment.
+Sexual harassment is the attempt to control, influence, or affect the career, salary or job of an individual by sexual coercion.
+Sexual harassment may also be conduct which creates a hostile or offensive work environment or unreasonably interferes with a person's ability to perform his or her job.
+Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitute sexual harassment when: - (1) Submission to such conduct is made either explicitly or implicitly a term of an individual's employment; or - (2) Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or